 - high-sugar diet

 - using perfumed soap or body wash

 - using antibiotics as a first level of defence.

 Bear in mind that your body works as a complete system.
 You might have to think outside the box to find the solution.
 Bloating, skin issues, bad breath or body odour, persistent food sensitivities and poor concentration are all signs of long-term gut problems.
 Investigate and address these and you may say goodbye to your UTIs at the same time.

 It’s great to have medical guidance, holistic support and the advice of good friends.
 Always remember, you are the central healer for yourself.
 Only you can know exactly what’s going on for you and how you feel on a daily basis.
 Trust your instincts and keep pushing if you think you need a different approach.
 Find out as much as you can and go for it.

 Pursuing health might not get you perfection but it will always get you closer.
-For informative and forward-thinking articles to support your journey.
-Join us on Facebook and Instagram to get honest information about effective bladder and urinary tract health.
+For informative and forward-thinking articles to support your journey. join us on Instagram and visit our learning centre to get honest information about effective bladder and urinary tract health.